ZcashAnonymous/zcash-tor-manual/README.md

 > addnode=zcash2iihed2wdux.onion
 > addnode=w3dxku36wbp3lowx.onion

-`CTRL+X` then `Y` then `Enter`
+Press `CTRL+X` then `Y` then `Enter` to save and exit.

 Run the following command to start the Zcash daemon:

 `zcashd`

+Let zcashd run while the blockchain is synchronized.

-Wait until the blockchain is 100% synchronized, then you can begin using Zcash over Tor.
+After the blockchain is 100% synchronized, press `CTRL+C` then `Enter` to exit.

+Make sure that Zcash is connecting over Tor as exptected.

+`zcash-cli getpeerinfo`

+All peers should have a line that looks like:

+`"addr": "w3dxku36wbp3lowx.onion"`

+If any peers have a line that looks like:

+`"addr": "85.143.104.14:8233"`

+Then Zcash is not connecting over Tor properly.
+Double check the Tor and Zcash configuration files and compare against the versions shown above.

+Zcash can be used after it is confirmed to be connecting exclusively over Tor.

 Follow the Zcash 1.0 User Guide to begin using Zcash.

 https://github.com/zcash/zcash/wiki/1.0-User-Guide

-*Question: Is there a way to check and make sure you're properly connecting over Tor so you don't accidentally shoot yourself in the foot?*

 **ACKNOWLEDGEMENTS**

 Thanks for @str4d in the Zcash community chat for answering some of my questions during the production of this guide.

+Thanks @l0sec for solving (Issue #4)[https://github.com/durbanpoison/zcash-tor/issues/4] and making other helpful suggestions.

 This guide borrows heavily from the following resources: